rmenai-blueprints/angular/README.md

 ## About The Project

-This is the base template for all my templates.
+This is the template I use when creating personal websites with Angular.
+It is pretty much complete, containing all the tools you need for a professional website.

 <!-- Usage -->